joomlatools/joomlatools-pages/README.md

 Pages has a **flat-file bias**, and **doesn't require a database** to work.
 You data however can come from any data source, for example you could use, a Joomla component, a database table, a headless CMS or even a webservice like [Airtable](https://airtable.com) or [Google Sheets](https://www.google.com/sheets/about/).

-Pages works just like any regular frontend Joomla component, it's 100% compatible with every Joomla template, and also offers a very powerful [theme'ing system](https://github.com/joomlatools/joomlatools-pages/wiki/Themes).
+Pages works just like any regular frontend Joomla component, it's 100% compatible with every Joomla template, and also offers it's own a very powerful [theme'ing system](https://github.com/joomlatools/joomlatools-pages/wiki/Themes).

 We built it to be your perfect buddy, and [bring joy to Joomla development](https://github.com/joomlatools/joomlatools-pages/wiki/Developer-Joy), it doesn't get in your way and it's always there if you need it.